sjkelleyjr/Deadlock/chapters_2/chapter_17.md

 The banner that said Think Like A Founder was folded and placed in a storage room with banners for three other initiatives that no one remembered starting.

+A calendar hold appeared without an organizer and refused to move.